errordeveloper/kubegen/README.md

 ## Motivation & High-level Goals

-First of all, it should be simple to define a Kubernetes resource, users should be able to specify key fields required for a basic resource without refering to documentation.
+First of all, it should be simple to define a Kubernetes resource, users should be able to specify key fields required for a basic resource without referring to documentation.

 Secondly, there should exist a simple model for defining collections of re-usable resources, let's call them modules.